Rigidity and reconstruction in matroids of highly connected graphs: The Lovász-Yemini and Whitney properties

 \begin{theorem}\cite[Theorem 1.6]{garamvolgyi.etal_2024a} For every pair of positive integers $k$ and $c$, there exists a positive integer $c'$ such that every $c'$-connected graph contains $k$ edge-disjoint $c$-connected spanning subgraphs. \end{theorem}

-In fact, \cref{theorem:dconnpacking} is proved in \cite{garamvolgyi.etal_2024a} by showing, using our terminology, that the $k$-fold union of the family of $d$-dimensional generic rigidity matroids has the Lovász-Yemini property.
-In turn, \cref{theorem:dconnpacking} implies that taking unions preserves the Lovász-Yemini property for arbitrary graph matroid families.
+In fact, \cref{theorem:dconnpacking} is proved in~\cite{garamvolgyi.etal_2024a} by showing, using our terminology, that the $k$-fold union of the family of $d$-dimensional generic rigidity matroids has the Lovász-Yemini property.

-\begin{theorem} Let $\MM$ be the union of the graph matroid families $\MM_1,\ldots,\MM_k$.
-If each of $\MM_1,\ldots,\MM_k$ has the Lovász-Yemini property, then so does $\MM$. \end{theorem} \begin{proof} By assumption, there exists a constant $c$ such that every $c$-connected graph is $\MM_i$-rigid for all $i \in \{1,\ldots,k\}$.
+\begin{proof}[Proof of \cref{theorem:unionWhitney}] \emph{(a)} By assumption, there exists a constant $c$ such that every $c$-connected graph is $\MM_i$-rigid for all $i \in \{1,\ldots,k\}$.
 It follows from \cref{theorem:dconnpacking} that there exist a constant $c'$ such that every $c'$-connected graph contains $k$ edge-disjoint spanning $c$-connected subgraphs.
-This also means that every $c'$-connected graph contains edge-disjoint $\MM_{i}$-rigid spanning subgraphs for $i \in \{1,\ldots,k\}$, and hence by \cref{lemma:unionthresholdbound}(a) that every $c'$-connected graph is $\MM$-rigid. \end{proof}
+This also means that every $c'$-connected graph contains edge-disjoint $\MM_{i}$-rigid spanning subgraphs for $i \in \{1,\ldots,k\}$, and hence by \cref{lemma:unionthresholdbound}(a) that every $c'$-connected graph is $\MM$-rigid.